OUR GUIDE TO BIRTHSTONES

 May

 Emerald is the birthstone for May and the anniversary gemstone for the 20th, 35th and 55th year of marriage.
-It is the ideal birthstone for May as its deep bright greens perfectly reflect the new life and regeneration of spring.
+Emerald is 7.5 to 8 on the Mohs Scale.

 Pearl